This article covers the top things to consider when buying a CPM tool.

 Deployment Options: Cloud vs. Private Host (On-premise)

 Decide if an on-premise or cloud CPM platform is better for your company.
-The Cloud business is growing rapidly and eventually all companies will host all of their data in the cloud without exception.
+The Cloud business is growing rapidly.
+Eventually, all companies will host all of their data in the cloud without exception.
 In the meantime, if your team is split between the two, there are vendors that offer both options.
 This allows you and your team some flexibility, but always keep your sights set on the future of technology and find one that will get you there easily.

 Focus on your current setup and how the CPM tool will sit on top of the other data sources that make up your company’s unique data structure, but also look ahead and think of which tool will be able to navigate your current and future plans.
 After all, you will be implementing and adopting a tool that will encapsulate all of your data and impact decision-making across the entire organization for years to come.
 You will want this tool to scale with your business.